USDepartmentofLabor/Child-Labor-Participant-Monitoring-Toolkit/README.md

 1. `bundle exec rake db:migrate`

+1. `bundle exec rake DBMS:load_default_data`

 1. Start the server: `bundle exec rails s -b 0.0.0.0`

 1. Open up a web browser on your local workstation and navigate to [http://localhost:4000](http://localhost:4000)

+# Load Dummy Data

+You can load some dummy data to play with this system.
+To load the data:

+  `bundle exec rake DBMS:load_dummy_data`